MuteBard/BlenderNotes/blender_start/Notes/dev/DEV-02.md

 + type number pad 0 to see in the camera's perspective
 + type number pad 7 for top down along positive Z
 + type number pad 3 for top down along positive Y
++ type number pad . to have object neatly in frame

 ## Rendering
 + F12 to render